-TMDL Consistency: The educational programs that have been and continued to be presented target sources of bacteria/E. Coli, sediment, and/or nutrients, such as "Indoor and Outdoor Stream Schools", "Soil Who Need It", "The Water Game", "Drains to Rivers", "Who Polluted the River", "Groundwater", (EC/FC, Nutrients), "Watershed to Oceans", "Oceans of Trash", "All About Natural Resources", "Green Game", "Land Use", "Lorax", "Environmental Science", "Think Earth", and Stormdrain Stenciling.- (EC/FC, SED, and Nutrients).
+TMDL Consistency: The educational programs that have been and continue to be presented target sources of bacteria/E. Coli, sediment, and/or nutrients, such as "Indoor and Outdoor Stream Schools", "Soil: Who Needs It", "The Water Game", "Who Polluted the River", "Groundwater", (EC/FC, Nutrients), "Watershed to Oceans", "Oceans of Trash", "Green Game", "Rigsby/Recycling", "Wartville Wizard", "A World Drowning in Plastic", and Stormdrain Stenciling.- (EC/FC, SED, and Nutrients).